-Requirements Eighteen credits, including (a) at least one from FTS 007, FTS 008 or FTS 009; (b) FTS 121, FTS 122, and FTS 123; (c) six credits chosen from any other FTS offerings; ARTH 139, ARTH 140, ARTH 148; SOC 043, SOC 150, SOC 243; or additional courses approved by the Director of Film and Television Studies.
-(Students should consult the FTS course brochure and the Registrar's web page each semester for details about available courses.)
+Requirements Eighteen credits including (a) at least one from FTS 007, 008 or 009; (b) FTS 121, 122, and 123; (c) six credits chosen from any other FTS offerings; ARTH 139, 140, 148; SOC 043, 150, 243; or additional courses approved by the Director of Film and Television Studies.
+(Students should consult the FTS course brochure and the registrar's website each semester for details about available courses.)

-Ineligible majors Film & Television StudiesRestrictions Arts and Sciences students only.
+Ineligible majors Film and Television Studies

+Restrictions Arts and Sciences students only.